Mikicrepstudios/random-file-chooser/README.md

 ## Usage
 1. Compile with `./compile.sh`
 2. Run with `./out {dir path}`

-Replace ˙{dir path}˙ with directory you want to get random file from
+Replace `{dir path}` with directory you want to get random file from